badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

     - Auth tokens and CSRF etc
     - Sanitize the user generated input data
     - Avoiding malicious code (such as sql/js injection)
+- Errors
+    - `raise` (short circuits the rest of the code, throws error)

 ## Chapter 02: Routing